The 12 Step Program of Alcoholics Anonymous, or AA, was first presented to the public in 1935. We’ve learned a lot since then.

 When we change the way we experience life, everything in life changes.
 That was the original intention of Alcoholics Anonymous in 1935.
 It is also the foundation of the THRIVE® Total Health Recovery program at Gulf Breeze Recovery's non-12 step holistic drug and alcohol treatment facility.
 The main difference is that, today, we have a greater understanding of psychology and the human experience.
 We now understand how insight occurs and are able to access a depth of experience that was previously thought inaccessible in a treatment setting.
 It's a matter of a deeper understanding of how and where our true experience comes from.

-The programs also delves into the effects of trauma on addiction and how brain chemistry and brain function can be corrected with EMDR, Neuro Feedback, Diet, Exercise, Sleep Science and Meditation.
+The program also delves into the effects of trauma on addiction and how brain chemistry and brain function can be corrected with EMDR, Neuro Feedback, Diet, Exercise, Sleep Science and Meditation.
 This holistic approach includes group and individual therapy in a serene, healing environment.

 A whole person approach helps to create a mind fertile for change and transformation.
 The THRIVE® Total Health Recovery model promotes an inside-out path to insight that puts you back at the helm of your own ship!